Modern Foreign Languages

-For students of French and German, electronic copies of the course books Studio and Echo/Stimmt are available.
-These e-books are fully functioning copies of the text book and include listening and video resources.
-Students might be set homework from the book, and the reference pages for vocabulary provide both written and spoken vocabulary for students to practise.
+Students of German, Spanish and French have access to fully functioning Stimmt, ¡Viva! and Studio “Activelearn” course related resources which include listening and video activities.
+Students might be set homework from these, and the reference pages for vocabulary provide both spoken and written vocabulary for students to practice.
 Parents often ask us how they can support their child when learning a foreign language and the vocabulary pages at the end of each module would be an excellent place to start.

 - Enable students to survive in a foreign country.